cbstange/battleship/README.md

 - The "board" class contains:
     - Two board play areas
     - Player and computer board with ships and guesses.
+## Libraries:
+- Built-in python libraries were used:
+    - random and randin were used to generate board.

 ## Current Features:
 - Welcome screen with brief description.